Photo: Adrian Dreßler

 It's often hard to start a conversation about relationships, sex or contraception with your child, especially if you are already feeling nervous or worried, confused or upset because of some change in your child, something that's happened, or the thought of having to talk to them about something intimate.

 There's no universal method or answer, because each situation is different: for instance, you may know your teen is already having sex or you may suspect they are.
 You may want to have ‘that chat’ before they do start having sex; or, if you have a relationship where your child feels they can talk to you about anything, they may come to you with questions.

 It is understandable to feel anxious.
 The most useful thing is to think about how they might react before you speak to them.
-Put yourself in their shoes - how would you feel if your teen started asking you intimate questions about your love life?!
+Put yourself in their shoes.
+How would you feel if your teen started asking you intimate questions about your love life?!

 If you don’t usually discuss sensitive matters at home, then diving in at the deep end of sex and love might feel really intimidating, especially if you don’t feel confident that you have the knowledge to answer any potential questions they might have.

+You can find information about sex, relationships, contraception and sexual health (including sexually transmitted diseases) online at these sites.
 Once you have looked at these sites, you may feel more confident about speaking to your teen, or you may prefer to encourage your teen to look at these sites themselves.